eZmaxinc/eZmax-SDK-java/docs/ObjectEzsignfoldertypeApi.md

 | **404** | The request failed.
 The element on which you were trying to work does not exists.
 Look for detail about the error in the body |  -  |
 | **422** | The request was syntactically valid but failed because of an interdependance condition.
 Look for detail about the error in the body |  -  |

-<a id="ezsignfoldertypeGetAutocompleteV1"></a>
+<a id="ezsignfoldertypeEditObjectV2"></a>
-# **ezsignfoldertypeGetAutocompleteV1**
+# **ezsignfoldertypeEditObjectV2**
-> CommonGetAutocompleteV1Response ezsignfoldertypeGetAutocompleteV1(sSelector, eFilterActive, sQuery, acceptLanguage)

-Retrieve Ezsignfoldertypes and IDs

-Get the list of Ezsignfoldertypes to be used in a dropdown or autocomplete control.
+> EzsignfoldertypeEditObjectV2Response ezsignfoldertypeEditObjectV2(pkiEzsignfoldertypeID, ezsignfoldertypeEditObjectV2Request)

+Edit an existing Ezsignfoldertype

 ### Example
 ```java